axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### cropText

-This removes the three dots when the value becomes too long to fully display on the dropdown element.
+This removes the ellipsis dots when the value becomes too long to fully display on the dropdown element.
 It also reduces the paddings within the dropdown, for a more minified look.

 Example: `+41 Switzer...` => `+41 Switzerla`